Chiral Rotational Spectroscopy: Chiral rotational spectrometer

 In Appendix \ref{SNRappendix} we estimate the signal-to-noise ratio and find that a very agreeable chiral rotational spectrum could be obtained for a recording time of a few hours under favourable operating conditions.
 This is approaching the time usually taken to record a complete standard rotational spectrum \cite{Lovas 09}, but here with the effort focused entirely upon a single rotational line.
 This is acceptable as four spectra spread over two lines for opposite circular polarisations might already permit the extraction of all of the chirally sensitive information on offer here for a particular enantiomer.
 We are reminded of early Raman optical activity spectrometers, which demanded recording times of several hours \cite{Barron 07}.
 Even now, ``\textit{traditional chiroptical spectroscopy techniques take minutes to hours}'' \cite{Nafie 13}.
 Chiral microwave three wave mixing in contrast exhibits an excellent signal-to-noise ratio, with measurement times ``\textit{as fast as tens of seconds}'' having been claimed in one of the earliest publications \cite{Nafie 13}.

-A linearly polarised standing wave of light with a significantly lower intensity, housed simply in a two-mirror optical cavity perhaps, might already suffice if measurements based upon $\alpha_{XX}$, $\alpha_{YY}$ and $\alpha_{ZZ}$, for either chiral or achiral molecules, are all that is sought.
+A linearly polarised standing wave of light with a significantly lower intensity, housed simply in a two-mirror optical cavity perhaps, might already suffice if measurements based upon $\alpha_{XX}$, $\alpha_{YY}$ and $\alpha_{ZZ}$, for either chiral or achiral molecules, are all that is sought. \textit{Note added post-publication}: measurements of individual, orientated components of $\alpha_{AB}$ using a combination of optically induced ac Stark shifts and microwaves have recently been reported for heteronuclear molecules \cite{Gregory17a}.
+This work, performed independently of ours, confirms the validity of the basic theory first presented by us for chiral rotational spectroscopy.